jamesrwhite/femto/README.md

         'env' => 'development',
     );

-This is a very basic example that by default Femto uses to determine how to handle 500 errors in it's femto/500.php fragment but you could use config variables for anything.
+This is a very basic example that by default Femto uses to determine how to handle 500 errors in it's 500.php page but you could use config variables for anything.
 You could store a list of products for example.

 <h4>Error Handling<h4>

-Femto has very basic exception based error handling, if a page is requested that does not have a corresponding file in the pages directory internally a FemtoPageNotFoundException is thrown which Femto catches and if it exists will load the femto/400 fragment and returns a HTTP 404 status code.
-Femto also handles internal application errors such as when you request a fragment or configuration variable that doesn't exist, when this happens it tries to load the femto/500 fragment if it exists and returns a HTTP 500 status code.
+Femto has very basic exception based error handling, if a page is requested that does not have a corresponding file in the pages directory internally a FemtoPageNotFoundException is thrown which Femto catches and if it exists will load pages/400.php and returns a HTTP 404 status code.
+Femto also handles internal application errors such as when you request a fragment or configuration variable that doesn't exist, when this happens it tries to load pages/500.php if it exists and returns a HTTP 500 status code.

 Contributing
 ============